Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 2: Appoint a New York Registered Agent

-Every LLC in New York is required to have a registered agent, which is simply someone with a New York street address who will be responsible for any legal correspondence, for example, if the business is served papers in the event of a lawsuit.
+Every LLC in New York is required to have a registered agent, who is simply someone with a New York street address who will be responsible for any legal correspondence, such as if the business is served papers in the event of a lawsuit.

 Step 3: File the New York LLC Articles of Organization

-When filling out the Articles of Organization, there are a few sections that can be difficult to answer, so I’ll go over a few of these sections that commonly trip up people.
+When filling out the Articles of Organization, a few sections can be difficult to answer, so I’ll go over a few of these sections that commonly trip up people.

 Opening statement: This is an optional section where the filer states, ” THE UNDERSIGNED, being a natural person of at least eighteen (18) years of age, and acting as the organizer of the limited liability company hereby being formed under Section 203 of the Limited Liability Company Law of the State of New York certifies that:”